 If Truth Be Told: A Monk’s Memoir is a bestselling book by Om Swami — one of the best spiritual leaders from India.
 It chronicles Swamiji’s phenomenal journey from the heights of material success to monkhood.
 Owing to his business acumen, talent and hard work, he became a multi-millionaire by 26, only to give it all up at 30.

-Truth be told, he is actually the monk who sold his Porsche, donated his millions, and renounced it all to fulfill his childhood desire — meeting God.
+Truth be told, he is actually the monk who sold his Porsche, donated his millions, and renounced it all to fulfill his childhood desire — to meet God.
 The book captures his learnings and the eventual realization of his truth, deep in the Himalayas—I am what I have been seeking.
 Published in 2014 by Harper Collins, If Truth Be Told has been hailed as “transformational”, “unputdownable”, “truthful”, and a “must-read” by readers and critics alike.
 Read the preface of the book below.

 We are a rather strange species, if you ask me.
 Strange because almost always, we want something different from what we already have.
 Our capacity to be selfless is as immense as our potential to be selfish.
 I can vouch for this because I saw myself as a kind person, and didn’t think I had it in me to cause pain to my loved ones.
 Yet, when propelled by my desire, I inflicted it upon them effortlessly.